anindya-jana/Material_asset_creator/README.md

 # Material_asset_creator
 Quickly create material asset with textures
-Make sure You use blender version 3.3 or later otherwise asset browser would not work.
+You can install the addon by downloading the.py file or.zip file from github Make sure You use blender version 3.3 or later otherwise asset browser would not work.
-You can install the .py file or.zip file downloded from github

 This addon lets you to create PBR materials with the following maps:
 #Albedo/Diffuse